aletbm/MySolutions_MLZoomcamp2024_DataTalks.Club/Blood_Cell_Cancer_Prediction_Capstone_1/README.md

 ## Testing the deployment

+I’ve included a GIF that shows how to perform a deployment:

 ![kubernetes](./src/kubernetes.gif)

 ### Using others sources to test our model:

 For the following two examples, I extracted two image from the [Blood Cell Images](https://www.kaggle.com/datasets/paultimothymooney/blood-cells) dataset:

 ![Banner_dt](./src/ban_dt_2.png)

 #### Example 1